weaveworks-experiments/demo-weave-kube-hybrid/README.md

 This should spit out IP addresses in `terraform output` for `master_ip`.

 Wait a while for the clusters to come up.
-TODO maybe add scope here to watch them come up?

 **You'll only need one terminal window for the rest of these instructions.**